 Crossing to the strong side of the angle at 9149.25 will put the March E-mini NASDAQ-100 Index in an extremely bullish position.

-Based on the current price at $56.31, the direction of the January WTI crude oil market the rest of the session is likely to be determined by trader reaction to the support cluster at $56.17 to $56.08.
+Based on the early price action and the current price at 1.1135, the direction of the EUR/USD into the close is likely to be determined by trader reaction to a pair of Gann angles at 1.1129 and 1.1125.

 India's federal investigating agency has filed a case against the country's biggest coal importer and trader Adani Enterprises Ltd and several government officials for alleged criminal conspiracy in a coal supply deal in 2010, a report filed by the agency said on Thursday.
 The Central Bureau of Investigation (CBI) has charged past officials of National Cooperative Consumers' Federation of India Ltd (NCCF), a government cooperative body, with conduct "unbecoming of public servants and in criminal conspiracy" by giving undue favour to Adani Enterprises in a six million tonne coal supply contract awarded in 2010, the CBI report said.
 NCCF did not immediately reply to an email seeking comment.

 We're definitely into long term investing, but some companies are simply bad investments over any time frame.
 We don't...